superbuilders/qti-assessment-item-generator/README.md

 - Uses `@superbuilders/errors` with `errors.try` + structured logging.
 - No silent fallbacks.
 Missing or invalid data throws.
+- API performs boundary validation and throws on invalid envelopes or invalid `widgetCollectionName`.
+No defaults, no fallbacks.

 Usage: AI Differentiation
 -------------------------